AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-05.md

 endif;
 ```

-This simply processes a list of errors that is sent to the partial, and adds them in an error '
+This simply processes a list of errors that is sent to the partial, and adds them in an error 'message box'.
-message box'.

 The error block is based on code from https://tailwindtemplates.io/templates?category=alert.